ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 - It partitions a dataset into `k` clusters, each represented by its centroid.
 - The goal is to minimize the within-cluster variance by iteratively assigning data points to clusters and recalculating centroids.

----

-- **Steps of the Algorithm**
-- **Initialization**: Select `k` initial centroids, either randomly or using methods like K-Means++.
-- **Assignment Step**: Assign each data point to the nearest centroid using a distance metric (e.g., Euclidean distance).
-- **Update Step**: Recalculate the centroids by computing the mean of all points assigned to each cluster.
-- **Iteration**: Repeat the Assignment and Update steps until centroids stabilize or a maximum number of iterations is reached.

----

-- **Key Concepts of K-Means**
-- **Centroids**: Each cluster is represented by a single centroid, which is the mean of the data points in that cluster.
-- **Number of Clusters (`k`)**: The user predefines the number of clusters (`k`), which significantly influences the results.
-- **Distance Metrics**: Common distance metrics include Euclidean, Manhattan, and others, depending on the nature of the data.
-- **Convergence**: The algorithm converges when the centroids do not change significantly between iterations or a specified iteration limit is reached.

----

 - **Applications of K-Means**
 - **Customer Segmentation**: Grouping customers for targeted marketing strategies.
 - **Image Segmentation**: Dividing an image into meaningful regions.